Newborn Screening

 Learn More >

 Because newborn screening programs are state run, there are major discrepancies among the states with respect to which diseases they screen for.
-The number of total conditions screened for ranges from 33 to 67.
-Not a single state screens for all 37 core conditions and all 26 secondary conditions on the Recommended Uniform Screening Panel (RUSP).
-This is, in part, because the 36th and 37th core conditions, mucopolysaccharidosis type II (MPS II) and guanidinoacetate methyltransferase (GAMT), were added to the RUSP in August 2022 and January 2023, respectively.
-There are only 4 states – Illinois, Michigan, Missouri and New York – who screen for 36 of the 37 core conditions and another 16 states – Arizona, California, Florida, Georgia, Idaho, Kentucky, Massachusetts, Minnesota, Nebraska, North Carolina, Oklahoma, Pennsylvania, Rhode Island, Tennessee, Virginia and Washington – who screen for 35 of the core conditions.
+The number of total conditions screened for ranges from 33 to 68.
+Only one state — Pennsylvania — screens for all 38 core conditions and all 26 secondary conditions on the Recommended Uniform Screening Panel (RUSP).
+Only 15 states – Arizona, California, Delaware, Florida, Georgia, Illinois, Kentucky, Michigan, Minnesota, Missouri, New Jersey, New York, Ohio, Pennsylvania and Tennessee – screen for 36 or more of the core conditions.

 States screen for 35 or more core conditions